Glauber: Shurmur deflects Odell's jabs

 But not likely.

-Beckham was clearly agitated after the game and went as far as he could without calling out Shurmur in his remarks.
+Beckham clearly was agitated after the game and went as far as he could without calling out Shurmur.

 “Coming in, knowing that they struggled in the secondary, personally, I would have loved to attack them,” Beckham said.
 “But it wasn’t in our game plan.”